tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 6+:_ When you hit a demon with an attack, you may roll an extra d6 for damage for every positive relationship die you have with the Crusader (champion: d8; epic: d12).

 **Quirk:** Becomes increasingly paranoid about demons.

 ---

+#### Swordmaster’s Gauntlets

+_Recharge 6+:_ These lacy silk gloves seize control of the wearer’s hands when placed near a blade.
+You may make a basic melee attack as a quick action after missing with a Close spell.
+This extra attack is instead of any miss damage from your missed spell.

+**Quirk:** Challenges people to sword duels.

+>_Note:_ Trial by combat is a legal defense in most of the Empire.
+They don’t allow it in Horizon – wizards’ duels are outlawed except in rare circumstances, because, well, fireball.
+And they don’t allow it in Newport or Glitterhaegen, because they think they’re more civilized there.
+Most other places, you can find the gods’ truth on the edge of a blade. - Sir Tanteer, paladin of the light

+---